- Search The Registry

 *Allen Toussaint was born on this date in 1937.
-He was an African American singer, musician and composer.
+He was a Black singer, musician and composer.

 But it was the keyboard style of New Orleans piano master Professor Longhair that inspired him most.
 “That just shocked me, to hear the piano go like that,” Toussaint once told Keyboard magazine.
 “Professor Longhair had another reason and rhyme for everything.
 His language, his speed of operation, his mobility everything was just totally different.”
 Producer Dave Bartholomew, best known for multiple million-selling hits with Fats Domino, asked Toussaint to sit in on some of Domino’s recording sessions in the late 1950s.